The Mathew Effect and other Problems of Science

 With the aid of hindsight, examples of the Mathew Effect are easy enough to find.
 I have chosen a just few from the wide field of science:

-- In 1883, English polymath Francis Galton, influenced by Charles Darwin’s Theory of Natural Selection, proposed selective breeding as a means of improving the human race.
+- In 1883, English polymath Francis Galton, influenced by Charles Darwin’s Theory of Natural Selection and late Victorian ideas of Social Darwinism, proposed selective breeding as a means of improving the human race.
 He called his proposed new science Eugenics.
-By “improving”, Galton and his followers meant creating more people like themselves.
-As rich, white, educated, Northern European males they proposed, amongst other measures, coercive sterilisation of poor, uneducated women.
-In the United States that usually meant black women.
-Over the next 60 years in Europe and North America eugenic ideas became widely popular and a field of study for university academics and for implementation by government agencies.
-Well known figures such as Arthur Balfour, Winston Churchill, George Bernard Shaw, Bertrand Russel, Leonard Darwin (Charles Darwin’s son), John Maynard Keynes, Ronald Fisher (pioneering biostatistician) and Julian Huxley supported the movement through the 1910s, 20s and 30s.
-To their credit, the Catholic Church under Pope Pius XI (1922-1939), as well as left wing politicians, argued against the movement.
-In 1931, the UK Conservative Government’s Sterilization Bill for Mental Defectives was rejected by Parliament due largely to opposition from Catholic and Labor MPs.
-But throughout the Western World, government-supported programs of coercive breeding and forced sterilisation were widely adopted.
+By “improving”, Galton and his followers meant creating more people like themselves – rich, white, educated, Northern European males.
+They proposed, amongst other measures, coercive sterilisation of poor, uneducated women.
+Over the next 60 years in Europe and North America, eugenic ideas became widely popular and a field of study for university academics and for implementation by government agencies.
+In the UK and North America, politicians such as Sydney Webb, Arthur Balfour, Winston Churchill and Neville Chamberlain; literary figures such as George Bernard Shaw and H G Wells; scientists Leonard Darwin (Charles Darwin’s son), Marie Stokes (who so wanted perfect grandchildren that she disinherited her son for marrying a short-sighted girl), A.J.
+Haldane (evolutionary biologist), Sir Ronald Fisher (biostatistician), Sir Cyril Burt (posthumously disgraced for scientific fraud), Julian Huxley, Charles Spearman (proposer of a fully inheritable factor “g” for innate intelligence), Arthur Jensen (enthusiastic follower of Spearman) and the economist John Maynard Keynes, supported the movement from the 1900s to through to the 1960s.
+In 1931, the British Eugenics Society managed to put up a Bill in the UK Parliament for the “Sterilization of Mental Defectives”.
+Fortunately, it was rejected.
+But elsewhere in the Western World, government-supported programs of coercive breeding and forced sterilisation were widely adopted.
 In Sweden, sterilisation for eugenic reasons began in 1906 and was formalised by Law in 1934.
 These were supposed to be “voluntary” sterilisations, but it has been shown that in Sweden extreme coercive measures were used, and the victims, numbering in the tens of thousands, were mostly poor, uneducated women.
-The Swedish Law was only abolished in 2013.
-In the USA, forced sterilisation for eugenic reasons began in the early 1900s.
-In 1927, in an 8:1 opinion on Buck v Bell, the US Supreme court ruled that forced sterilisation did not violate the Constitution.
-Chief Justice Oliver Wendell Holmes Jr. affirmed that compulsory sterilisation Laws for the “feeble-minded”, such as had been applied by the State of Virginia to Carrie Buck, prevented the Nation from being “overwhelmed by incompetents” and that “three generations of imbeciles was enough”.
-Carrie Elizabeth Buck was no imbecile but a powerless poor black woman; for her full horror story go to www.wikipedia.com/carrie-elizabeth-buck).
-But for all the excesses of Sweden and the United States, the most enthusiastic adopter of Eugenics principles was the National Socialist Government of Germany between 1933 and 1945.
-The Nazis, in an attempt to produce a pure-blood stock of Aryan Übermenschen, called their eugenics program Racial Cleansing. Übermenschen are a class of superior human beings designed to rule us all.
-The program took eugenics to its logical conclusion and involved mass murder as well as selective breeding.
-It was the post-war realisation of the full horrors and scale of Nazi genocidal programs, along with better scientific knowledge on how genetic inheritance actually works, that finally discredited the Eugenics movement.
+In the USA, forced sterilisations began in the early 1900s.
+In 1927, in an 8:1 opinion on the test case Buck v Bell, the Supreme Court of the United Staes ruled that a forced sterilisation carried out by surgeon John H. Bell on Carrie Elizabeth Buck was constitutional.
+The victim, Carrie Elizabeth Buck was no imbecile, but a poor, powerless black woman incarcerated by the State of Virginia for the “crime” of feeble mindedness and promiscuity: the sole evidence being that that she was an orphan who, at the age of 18, had borne an illegitimate child as the result of rape.
+But for all the inhumane excesses of the United States and Sweden, the most enthusiastic adopter of Eugenics principles was the National Socialist Government of Germany between 1933 and 1945.
+The Nazis, ever innovative, added mass murder to their inherited eugenics toolbox.
+The post-war realisation that the path of Eugenics led to the gates of Auschwitz discredited the Eugenics movement.
+A better understanding of how heredity actually works put the final nail in its coffin.

 The museum of once-fashionable science.
 Click for sharper image

 American philosopher George Santayana said in 1905: “Those who don’t know the past are condemned to repeat it”.
 History should teach us caution, but human beings are vulnerable to prophets of doom and each generation breeds its own false narrative.
-Where our ancestors were cursed by religious orthodoxy masquerading as knowledge, social Darwinism masquerading as genetics, lipophobia masquerading as nutritional advice and old wives’ tales masquerading as gastroenterology, we are cursed by computer-model outputs masquerading as evidence.
+Where our ancestors were cursed by religious orthodoxy masquerading as knowledge, Social Darwinism masquerading as genetics, lipophobia masquerading as nutritional advice and old wives’ tales masquerading as gastroenterology, today we are cursed by computer-model outputs masquerading as evidence.
 I speak here of today’s fashionable scientific study, Climate Catastrophism, which, over the last 40 years, has gained great traction by predicting climate apocalypse if we do not mend our evil ways.

 In all these cases, the authority and influence of the science elites were, and are, heavily reinforced by the Mathew Effect.